Course List

 Introduction to Dance/Choreography 7230 This course explores the variety of career pathways available in dance.
 It introduces dance technique, choreography.
 Students will explore the variety of dance genre (modern, jazz, ballet, tap, and contemporary).
 Students gain an appreciation of dance as an art form and develop the skills necessary to pursue a variety of careers in dance.
 The course includes application of the elements and principles of dance, study of historical and contemporary dance, and exploration of the art form from a career perspective.

-Intermediation Dance/Choreography (Concentrator) 7231 This course will refine dance and choreographic skills and introduce production elements (i.e., staging, lighting, and sound) and company organization and management in professional dance careers.
+Intermediation Dance (Concentrator) 7231 This course will refine dance and choreographic skills and introduce production elements (i.e., staging, lighting, and sound) and company organization and management in professional dance careers.

 Performing Arts / Professional Music (SubPathway 112B)